 Any person interested in being placed on the mailing list for information regarding the WDR's and NPDES permit should contact the Los Angeles Regional Water Board, reference this facility, and provide a name, address, and phone number.

 G. Additional Information

 Requests for additional information or questions regarding this order should be directed to Jau Ren Chen at (213) 576-6656.

-ATTACHMENT G - STORM WATER POLLUTION PREVENTION PLAN REQUIREMENTS and a second second
+ATTACHMENT G - STORM WATER POLLUTION PREVENTION PLAN REQUIREMENTS

 I. Implementation Schedule